 London Bridge Experience and Tombs

-The London Bridge Experience and Tombs are an interactive experience that has won awards and recognition for its excellence.
-It is a journey into the past of London Bridge.
+The London Bridge Experience and Tombs are interactive experiences that have won awards and recognition for excellence.
+They are a journey into the past of London Bridge.
 As you pass through the years, you learn all that has gone around London Bridge and what has happened on it in all its incarnations.

-Upon entering, you are taken into the informative part of the attraction.
-It is here where you learn about all the London Bridges since Viking times.
+Upon entering, you are taken to the informative part of the attraction.
+Here, you learn about all the London Bridges since Viking times.

-After the museum, you start your tour of the past and are taken from room to room where you meet people of the time explaining the history in all its gory details, especially when you visit with the Keeper of the Heads.
+After the museum, you start your tour of the past and are taken from room to room, where you meet people of the time who explain the history in all its gory details, especially when you visit with the Keeper of the Heads.

 Down in the Tombs, you are given a get-out clause.
 From now on, you enter the realm of the REALLY scary.
 I was told a story upon entering.
-A couple was entering, and the girl was continually asked by the guy if she was going to be alright.
+A couple was entering, and the guy continually asked the girl if she was going to be alright.
 He ended up walking out the end crying, and she was fine.
 I did it and was fine, and I’m NOT into horror movies or anything like that.

 No one in the attraction can touch you, and most of the fear is in your head.
-In saying that, I wasn’t leading my group through, and it was very dark with flashes of light every now and then to convey the horror that is down there.
+In saying that, I wasn’t leading my group through, and it was very dark, with flashes of light every now and then to convey the horror that was down there.

-All in all, it’s just over an hour to go through and very informative.
-You even get to exit through the Gelato Bar at the end if you’re in need of a pick-me-up.
+Overall, it takes just over an hour to complete and is very informative.
+If you need a pick-me-up, you can even exit through the Gelato Bar at the end.

-You can’t take photos in the London Bridge Experience, but you can have a professional photo taken in there.
+You can’t take photos during the London Bridge Experience, but you can have a professional photo taken there.

 Hours